The Web address of this article is http://sfhelp.org/cx/apps/basics.htm

 feel

-Identify (a) what
+Identify what outcome

-problem behavior).
+problem behavior.
 Then ask if s/he is open to some feedback about

 his/her